CS-DS-125/125book/source/ValuesAndVariables/Expressions.rst

 -----------

-An **expression**, like we just saw in the :ref:`assignment statement syntax pattern <assignment-statement>`, is a combination of values, variables, operators, and function calls (which we'll learn more about in a bit).
+An **expression**, like we just saw in the :ref:`assignment statement syntax pattern <assignment-statement>`, is values, variables, operators, and function calls (which we'll learn more about in a bit) either by themselves or in combination with one another.

 A value all by itself is considered an expression (called a **literal**), and so is a variable, so the following are all legal expressions (assuming that the variable ``x`` has been assigned a value):